-The trading post Antipolis
+The Antipolis trading post

 The history of Antibes Juan-les-Pins goes back several millennia.
-In 5th century B.C., after having founded Marseille (Massalia), the Greeks established a trading post which they named Antipolis, before creating the one in Nice (Nikaia).
+In 5th century B.C., after having founded Marseille (Massalia), the Greeks established a trading post which they named Antipolis, before creating one in Nice (Nikaia).

 From Antipolis to Antiboul

 After Constantine's reign, the Roman empire collapsed, leaving behind in Antibes "the ruins of its fallen splendour."
 Antipolis took the name of Antiboul and in 442, Saint-Hermentaire settled there, the town's first bishop.
 But insecurity was rife and did not favour the economy, least of all maritime trade.
 Saracen hoards made frequent raids along the shore.
 In 1243, Pope Innocent IV decided to transfer the Episcopal See to Grasse, arguing that the town no longer met the necessary safety requirements for people and goods.

 Antibes, royal city

 Once Provence was annexed to France in 1481, Antibes became the outermost stonghold of the kingdom, facing the County of Nice and the enemy Savoy states.
 As such, it found itself at the heart of the war being waged between François 1er and Charles Quint for European domination.
 The town of Antibes, already ravaged in 1524 was besieged by land and sea in 1536 and sacked by a powerful and experienced army of 50,000 men, supported by Andrea Doria's fleet, won by Charles-Quint.
 François 1er showed his appreciation for the attitude of his subjects, confirming their privileges in June 1538.